petegilk/aca-store/README.md

 # Instructions

-## Products
-* Look at products.js.
-Here we have an array of hard coded product objects which is put into a global variable `products`.
-Feel free to change this data as you see fit.

 ## UI
 * All UI decisions are up to you.
 You can make it as styled or unstyled as you want.
 * Its a good idea to use string template literals to dynamically construct html strings.
 * There should probably be one function responsible for creating each dynamic UI content.
 ### Products
 * Our site is very simple, we only have a few hard coded products and we display all the products on the front page.
 Decide how you would like to display the products in your web page.
 Use `<div> <ul>` or `<ol>`.
 Show the product name, rating, number of reviews and price.
 Include a link or button that should be clicked on so that you can see the details of the product.
-Our store is very simple, we just show every product there is by default
+Our store is very simple, we just show every product there is by default.
+* Make a fetch call to https://my-json-server.typicode.com/jubs16/Products/Products.
+* Use the data from the fetch call to populate the UI.
+Show the product name and price.
 ### Search
 * Create a textbox that is going to be used to type in a product to search for.
 Put a button next to it to initiate the search.
 ### Product Detail